 Developers are going to build more disposable applications and such a shift towards smaller distributed applications is critical to take advantage of the fluid compute infrastructure underneath.
 At the end of this decade, pushing data to the cloud for processing will be considered a legacy approach.
 Disposable applications will be the mantra for Developers from 2020 onwards and it will grow loud as the decade progresses.

 And, Google Cloud will be there by the end of the decade.
 Watch out for the new episode of Modern Enterprise Podcast where I discuss this topic with a Xoogler.

-If you thought cloud computing made last decade interesting, wait for AI, Edge and IoT making this decade more interesting as the adoption of newer technologies throw up some unique challenges requiring innovative solutions.
+If you thought cloud computing made the last decade interesting, wait for AI, Edge, and IoT making this decade more interesting as the adoption of newer technologies throws up some unique challenges requiring innovative solutions.
 A very happy 2020 to all of you.

 2020 Storylines In Cloud, IoT and beyond was originally published in StackSense on Medium, where people are continuing the conversation by highlighting and responding to this story.